North Korean News: Experts Say War ‘Not Imminent’ As North Korea Releases Simulation Attack On White House

 — Patt Kaplan (@PattKap) April 27, 2017

-More recently, tensions between North Korea and the U.S. have increased, following President Donald Trump’s decision to strike an airfield in Syria earlier this month, as well as weigh military actions against North Korea to end its missile program.
+More recently, tensions between North Korea and the U.S. have increased following President Donald Trump’s decision to strike an airfield in Syria earlier this month.
+He also weighed military actions against North Korea to end its missile program.

 The Inquisitr reported just two days ago that North Korean news announced new warnings to the U.S. and President Trump amid speculation of U.S. military action against North Korea.